jofmi/collectivo/README.md

 - Configure `my-extension/nuxt.config.ts`.
   - To add collectivo, add `extends: ["@collectivo/collectivo"]` (see [Nuxt Layer](https://nuxt.com/docs/guide/going-further/layers)).
 - Register your extension on the backend (see [registerExtension](#registerextension))
   - Here, you can set the name of your extension that should be used in the database.
-The name should not include underscores, e.g. `my-extension` or `myExtension`.
+The name should not include underscores, e.g. `myExtension`.
 - Create a database schema for your extension (see [initschema](#initschema)).
 - Create frontend components for your extension (see [Frontend API](#frontend-api))
 - Follow [installation](#installation) to set up a development server that will now include your extension.